afshinrahmati/RabbitMq/README.md

 2) give for which vHost ==> docker exec 14 rabbitmqctl set_permissions -p "/" "afshin" ".*" ".*" ".*" ==> 1) * ==> config ,Write,Read

 DELETE USER ==>
-1) docker exec 14 rabbitmqctl delete_yser "afshin".
+1) docker exec 14 rabbitmqctl delete_user "afshin".
 ## what is durable:
 if a queue is not durable,all messages will be lost if RabbitMQ is shut down for any reason. for test you can write a code and in code you can specified it and after that: docker restart rabbitmq